 Objective 1: Identify patients for whom the initiation of antihypertensive therapy will have a clinically significant reduction in cardiovascular outcomes and death

-- Click through slide 2, asking learners along the way about the prevalence of HTN as well as its consequences (CV disease, stroke, CKD).
+- Click through slide 2, asking learners along the way about the prevalence of hypertension (HTN) as well as its consequences (cardiovascular (CV) disease, stroke, CKD).

-- Click on “benefits of treatment” to estimate NNT for a sample patient.
+- Click on “benefits of treatment” to estimate NNT (number needed to treat) for a sample patient.
 Of note – this NNT is substantially lower than treatment with statins, aspirin, or anti-diabetic agents.

 Objective 2: Based on underlying comorbidities, determine the target BP and demonstrate an appropriate selection of a first-line antihypertensive agent.

 - Explain that the ideal BP (for CV/mortality benefit) is likely <120/80, but the use of medications to achieve that target entails risks.